Quandre Diggs: 2020

 Diggs playing for the Seattle Seahawks in 2020.

+2020 marked the first of three Pro Bowl seasons in a row for Diggs.
 In Week 1 against the Atlanta Falcons, Diggs intercepted a pass thrown by quarterback Matt Ryan late in the fourth quarter to seal a 38–25 Seahawks' win.

 In Week 2 against the New England Patriots on Sunday Night Football, Diggs was ejected from the game after initiating a helmet to helmet hit with Patriots' wide receiver N'Keal Harry.

 In Week 7 against the Cardinals on Sunday Night Football, Diggs recorded an interception off a pass thrown by Kyler Murray during the 37–34 overtime loss.

 In Week 12 against the Eagles on Monday Night Football, Diggs intercepted a pass thrown by Carson Wentz in the end zone during the 23–17 win.
+In Week 16 against the Rams, Diggs recorded his fifth interception of the season off a pass thrown by Jared Goff during the 20–9 win.
+He returned to the playoffs with the Seahawks, but they lost the wildcard game to the Rams.

+He finished the 2020 season with 64 tackles, five interceptions, and ten passes defended.
+He was ranked 77th by his fellow players on the NFL Top 100 Players of 2021.

 Diggs was named to the Pro Bowl on December 21, 2020, as the National Football Conference (NFC) starter at free safety.
 Diggs and teammate Jamal Adams became the first safety tandem to make the Pro Bowl together since former Seahawks safeties Earl Thomas and Kam Chancellor in 2015.

-In Week 16 against the Rams, Diggs recorded his fifth interception of the season off a pass thrown by Jared Goff during the 20–9 win.
-He was ranked 77th by his fellow players on the NFL Top 100 Players of 2021.

 2021

-Earlier in the NFL preseason, On May 17, 2021, Diggs has announced that he would change his number 37 to number 6, per the new NFL jersey rule.
+On May 17, 2021, Diggs has announced that he would change his number 37 to number 6, per the new NFL jersey rule.

+At the start of the season he refused to practice with the team until he got a new contract and Seattle agreed to restructure it a few days later.

 In Week 18 of the 2021 season, Diggs suffered a dislocated ankle and a broken right fibula in the 38–30 win against the Cardinals.

-He was ranked 72nd by his fellow players on the NFL Top 100 Players of 2022.
+He had 94 tackles, five interceptions, and seven passes defended.
+He was ranked 72nd by his fellow players on the NFL Top 100 Players of 2022 and was named to the Pro-Bowl again, though he did not play due to his injuries in Week 18.
+He was also was named 1st Team All-NFC by the Pro Football Writers.

 2022

 On March 14, 2022, Diggs signed a three-year, $40 million extension with the Seahawks.

 In Week 18, Diggs had four tackles and an overtime interception that led to a game-winning field goal in a 19–16 win over the Rams, earning NFC Defensive Player of the Week.

+He recorded 7 interceptions with 70 yards in returns, 7 pass deflection, a forced fumble, 71 tackles and a tackle for a loss and earned Pro Bowl honors for the third season in a row.
+In the 2022 season, Diggs had 71 tackles, four interceptions, and seven passes defended.